 3. Color Melting

-Here are a few ideas for color mixing water activities with science thrown in!
+Here are a few ideas for color mixing water activities for kids with science thrown in!
 They are similar to the ice sculptures idea below with the caveat that they focus primarily on color mixing.

 For the Ice

 - Recycled milk or juice cartons

 - Tapioca Pearls (optional)